airlab-unibas/MICCAITutorial2019/README.md

 Date: October 17, 2019 (afternoon)

-<p class="callout info">Join the AirLab tutorial mailing list to keep up to date.
-Just send an e-mail to <airlab-dbe@unibas.ch> with the subject *JOIN MAILING LIST*</p>
+> Join the AirLab tutorial mailing list to keep up to date.
+Just send an e-mail to <airlab-dbe@unibas.ch> with the subject *JOIN MAILING LIST*

 # Autograd Image Registration Laboratory